CGuard: Efficient Spatial Safety for C: Conclusion

 \section{Conclusion}

-We presented \tname, a tool that provides complete object-bounds protection for C applications at low CPU and memory overheads. \toolname requires applications to obey a weak form of type-safety.
+We presented \tname, a tool that provides precise object-bounds protection for C applications at low CPU and memory overheads without restricting the application address space on the x86\_64 platform. \toolname requires applications to obey a weak form of type-safety.
 Our evaluation revealed that for most applications, this property holds.
 The changes needed for applications that did not satisfy the property were minor. \toolname was able to detect spatial safety violations in widely used benchmarks.
 In particular, it detected a bug in {\tt gcc} that was not reported in any other works to the best of our knowledge.
 This evaluation demonstrates that our approach is effective and can scale to real applications.